 In 2008, as a part of a Western Governors’ Association initiative, Montana Fish, Wildlife & Parks (FWP) took the lead in conducting a statewide Crucial Areas Assessment.
 The Assessment evaluated the fish, wildlife and recreational resources of Montana in order to identify crucial areas and fish and wildlife corridors.
 The Assessment is part of a larger conservation effort that recognizes the importance of landscape scale management of species and habitats by fish and wildlife agencies.

-The result, in part, is a Web-based Crucial Areas Planning System (CAPS), a new FWP mapping service aimed at future planning for a variety of development and conservation purposes so fish, wildlife, and recreational resources can be considered earlier.
+The result, in part, is a Web-based Crucial Areas Planning System (CAPS), an FWP mapping application aimed at future planning for a variety of development and conservation purposes so fish, wildlife, and recreational resources can be considered earlier.